tashsmit/calendar/README.md

 # Calendar

 In this project, we'll write some code to work with dates, including days of the week and holidays.

-You'll write a program that asks for a date and prints a number of important facts about the date.
+You'll write a program that asks for a date and prints a summary for the date.
+The summary will include the day of the week, whether this is a work day, whether it's a holiday (and if so which), whether Daylight Savings Time is in effect, and the zodiac sign for that date.
+It will also print a mini calendar of the month containing that date.

+Your program should work for all dates between 1980 and 2020.

 ## Setup